Should B2B SaaS optimize GEO for non-English languages?

 AI engines handle multilingual queries differently.

-GPT and Perplexity (GEs) heavily localize their sourcing, frequently tapping the target language's ecosystem and using almost entirely local-language sources.
+GPT and Perplexity use almost entirely local-language sources.

 To win on these platforms, B2B SaaS must build relationships with the most authoritative local-language publishers and review sites.

-Strengthening your position in top-tier, English-language earned media can help transfer authority across languages.
+Strengthening a position in top-tier, English-language earned media can help transfer authority across languages.

 2. Strategic Imperatives for B2B SaaS GEO in Non-English Markets